-The uploading and OCR'ing process will now begin.
-The below window should be displayed to the bottom right of your screen and will show you the status of the uploading.
+The uploading and OCR process will now begin.
+The below window should be displayed to the bottom right of your screen and will show you the status of the upload.

 Figure 3.
 Upload status

-Once Google Docs has finished doing its thing the new minted text document will be shown in the file list.
+Once Google Drive has finished doing its thing the newly minted text document will be shown in the file list.
 Click on it to open it and take a look.

-Converting a text-based PDF — that is a PDF which uses text objects and can also include image objects and other object types — to a Microsoft Word document is notoriously hard.
-So you can imagine that converting a scanned PDF, which does not include any actual text objects, to a Google Document, is going to be similarly hard — if not harder because of the OCR'ing required.
+Converting a text-based PDF -- that is a PDF which uses text objects and can also include image objects and other object types -- to a Microsoft Word document is notoriously hard.
+So you can imagine that converting a scanned PDF -- which does not include any actual text objects -- into a Google Document is going to be even harder because of the OCR step required.

-I found that Google Docs was quite good as OCR'ing the scanned PDF and copying the text into the text document, but that it had a hard-time maintaining the original look and feel (read layout and formatting) of the original scanned PDF.
+I have found that Google Drive is quite good at taking a scanned PDF and recognizing its text, but has a hard-time maintaining the look and feel (read layout and formatting) of the original scanned PDF.
 But this isn't surprising, like I mentioned before, it's notoriously hard to do this and people currently pay a lot of money for inferior solutions.

 OK, so you want to stamp your document.
 Maybe you need to give reviewers some advice about the document's status or sensitivity.
 This tip from author Ted Padova demonstrates how to add stamps with the Stamp Tool along with related comments.